Easy, DIY Way to Create An Amazing "Superfood" By Yourself

 After you slurp down that broth the amino acids forming collagen move toward your cartilage, ligaments, tendons and bones to help regenerate these damaged areas.

 Gelatin is also another component in bone broth, and is known to help facilitate healthier joints.
-This is because gelatin helps strengthen cartilage between joints and helps bones move against one another without painful grinding.
+This is because gelatin helps strengthen cartilage between joints and helps bones move against one another without pain.

 "Research done by the Department of Nutrition and Sports Nutrition for Athletics at Penn State University found that when athletes supplemented with collagen over the course of 24 weeks, the majority showed significant improvements in joint comfort and a decrease in factors that negatively impacted athletic performance."

 Make Your Own Broth Or Get The Extract Directly From Bones

 Bone broth is super easy to make.

 Just follow the recipe above (or a similar one) and you'll be on your way to reaping the rewards of this amazing food.

 The biggest problem with making bone broth is you'll need to make it consistently and you'll need to have ready access to bones for broth.

 Therefore, a solution I personally turn to instead is collagen extract.